Rediscovering Repentance

 When we receive ashes on Ash Wednesday, do we consider that we are only here for a short time?
 We truly are dust, and to dust we will return.
 The Church places this reality before us not to frighten us, but to remind us of what matters most.
 She offers an opportunity to consider the gift of life we have been given and to ask whether we are living it with intention — as disciples of Christ who practice prudence in our choices, justice in our relationships, courage in the many challenges we face, and temperance in the many desires that compete for our attention; who love generously, serve quietly, notice suffering, and respond with acts of mercy.

-I’m not ashamed to admit this.
-I’m human.
+I’m not ashamed of this; I am human.
 The Church understands this about us: we drift.
-That is why seasons like Advent and Lent return each year, not as obligations but as invitations.
-They create space for reflection — and yes, for repentance — so that change can happen over time.
+That is why seasons like Advent and Lent return each year, not as obligations but as doorways.
+They create space for reflection — and yes, for repentance — so that change can happen over time, while we still have time.
 By God’s grace, and through my willingness to cooperate with that grace, I am given opportunity after opportunity to live this life well.
+May we always accept that gift — and reflect, turn away from what pulls us from God, and return to Him — again and again.

 All Reflections are written by Dr. Nina Marie Corona, founder of AFIRE Ministries.
 To explore more of her reflections on finding God in everyday life, visit When on Earth: Discovering Christian Spirituality in the Daily Happenings of Ordinary Life